runonbitcoin/walleteering/guide/02-purse.md

 ## Securing your wallet

-Nothing prevents an app from calling `run.purse.pay()` to pay for arbitrary transactions that are unrelated to Run.
-This might actually be OK depending on your wallet's goals, but if you'd like to restrict the wallet adapter to only pay for Run transactions, this is easy.
-A Run transaction always has an OP_RETURN output as its first output, and the contents of its script will begin with `OP_FALSE OP_RETURN "run"`, or 006a0372756e in hex.
-Here's code to check for Run transactions using the `bsv` library:
+Nothing prevents an app from calling `run.purse.pay()` to pay for arbitrary transactions that are unrelated to RUNj.
+This might actually be OK depending on your wallet's goals, but if you'd like to restrict the wallet adapter to only pay for RUN transactions, this is easy.
+A RUN transaction always has an OP_RETURN output as its first output, and the contents of its script will begin with `OP_FALSE OP_RETURN "run"`, or 006a0372756e in hex.
+Here's code to check for RUN transactions using the `bsv` library:

 ```
-const isRunTransaction =
+const isRUNTransaction =
     tx.outputs.length &&
     tx.outputs[0].script.isSafeDataOut() &&
     tx.outputs[0].script.chunks[2].buf.toString('utf8') === 'run'
 ```

-It's also possible to use Run to generate very large data transactions.
+It's also possible to use RUN to generate very large data transactions.
 This may be OK as well, but consider setting a limit on the total amount spent per transaction or the total amount spent per app over some time period.

 Last, it is important to authenticate the application to the wallet.
 Users may log in with your wallet using a password, or the app may authenticate itself with a token, but however this is done, take care to make sure it's an actual app calling the wallet and not malicious code.

 ## Productionization

 If your wallet performs any network calls, consider adding retries and timeouts, because if the purse fails to pay for a transaction, then jigs will be rolled back.
 While application developers are expected to plan for this, you can minimize the chances of it happening by improving your wallet's robustness.
-Run will wait forever if necessary when calling your purse, so a robust implementation is in your hands.
+RUN will wait forever if necessary when calling your purse, so a robust implementation is in your hands.

 Many wallets only work on mainnet.
 It is a good idea to ask the user to specify which network to use when creating the wallet because this ensures they don't accidentally use the wallet on the wrong network.
 The only other way to differentiate between mainnet and testnet transactions is by querying the inputs, but there may not always be one.

-Finally, Run works in both the browser and node.
+Finally, RUN works in both the browser and node.
 If your wallet also supports both, now would be a good time to add a build tool like `webpack` or `rollup` to build your adapter in both environments.
 Be sure to test both too!

 ## Where to go from here?

 Congratulations!
 Feel free to share your purse with developers.
-Even without the `Owner API`, the ability for your wallet to pay for Run transactions is likely to be useful.
+Even without the `Owner API`, the ability for your wallet to pay for RUN transactions is likely to be useful.
 When you're ready, continue on to [Chapter 3: Implementing Owner](03-owner.md).

 For some extra challenges:

 * Create a minified build for the browser
 * Automate testing of your wallet adapter
-* Read about *Backed Jigs* in the Run documentation
+* Read about *Backed Jigs* in the RUN documentation
 * Look at the purse implementation in the demo project